 Manufacturing in Mexico

-Manufacturing in Mexico has become the option of choice for companies that are seeking to cut costs in order to sell competitively into the world’s largest consumer market, North America.
+Manufacturing in Mexico has become the option of choice for companies that are seeking to cut costs in order to sell competitively in the world’s largest consumer market, North America.

 After having been the world’s “shop floor” for the better part of the last decade, China’s attractiveness vis-à-vis manufacturing foreign direct investment (FDI) has waned somewhat.
 This is due mainly to escalating Chinese wages, fewer economic incentives granted to companies that produce for export, volatile transportation costs and the edge that geographic proximity that is enjoyed by those who situate production facilities on the doorstep of the United States and Canada.
 In direct terms, manufacturing in Mexico is once again in vogue.